jgoney/patchjam/README.md

  - drag patches from the browser into a new patch list
  - save the patch list to a new sysex file to be transferred to your synth!

+ Currently Patchjam only supports the Yamaha DX7 (and compatible synths, such as [Dexed](https://asb2m10.github.io/dexed/) or [FM8](https://www.native-instruments.com/en/products/komplete/synths/fm8/)), but adding support for other synths is possible.

 ## Quickstart

 To run: